 - Gene Roddenberry pitched Star Trek: The Original Series to the networks as a "Wagon Train to the Stars" (naming that trope.)

-- Almost every Star Trek series had at least one Western episode: Star Trek: Enterprise had "North Star", the original series had "Spectre of the Gun", and Star Trek: The Next Generation had "A Fistful of Datas".
+- Almost every Star Trek series had at least one Western episode: the original series had "Spectre of the Gun", Star Trek: The Next Generation had "A Fistful of Datas", and Star Trek: Enterprise had "North Star".

-- Although not a Space Western per se, Deep Space Nine does draw on Western tropes: the sheriff (Odo), the bar/brothel (Quark's, with Dabo girls and Holosuites of Ill-Repute), the frontier town (the space station) near a strategic pass (the wormhole), and so on.
+- Although not a Space Western per se, Deep Space Nine draws heavily on Western tropes.
+The producers stated that Deep Space Nine was The Rifleman IN SPACE!: the single father raising his son (the Siskos), the sheriff (Odo), the bar/brothel (Quark's, with Dabo girls and Holosuites of Ill-Repute), the frontier town (the space station) near a strategic pass (the wormhole), and so on.

-- Earth 2 is a pretty straight Wagon Train ripoff, just one set on a different planet.
+- Earth 2 is a pretty straight science fiction take on the Wagon Train, just one set on a different planet undergoing recon and early colonisation.
+One of the rarer planet-focused live-action space westerns.

-- True Jackson has a Space Western in it's universe called Space Rangers or something like that.
+- True Jackson has a Space Western in it's universe called Space Plantation.

 - Red Dwarf episode "Gunmen of the Apocalypse"